 When you register for the SAT test, you will be asked to provide the following:

-- Full legal name.
+- Full legal name and other identifying information.
 Keep your personal details accurate.

 - Answers to questions about yourself.
 This will help colleges find you when you use the Student Search Service.

-- A photo that can be easily recognized.
+- A solo photo of yourself that can be easily recognized.
 The photo should be focused, colored, with no dark areas or spots.
 It should also show your entire face with head and shoulders.
-You must also be alone in the photo.
+Your eyes should also be visible.
+Check the SAT photo requirements.

 - Requirements During The Test